 The Maharaja of Mysore was awarded a Coat of Arms by the British.
 The Coat of Arms includes the symbol of the Wadiyars known as the Ganda Bherunda.
 This is the two-headed bird in the center.
 Along with the same, check out the sides for mythical creatures with the head of the elephant and the body of a lion.
 These are to represent power and royalty.

-2) The Ballroom at Bangalore Palace
+2) The Ballroom of Wadiyar Palace Bangalore.

 I will not lie and say that this is one of the most amazing ball rooms that I have seen.
 It sure is not but then, this palace isn’t one of the biggest that I have seen.